AustinMLJournalClub/AustinMLJournalClub.github.io/README.md

    - During the review process, members can comment on the manuscript or on any missing discussions during the meeting.
 Once the review is done, the branch will be merge to `main` and it will be automatically published.
 4. To create a new post, create a folder under `/docs/posts` and add an `index.qmd` file to the directory (see [Creating a Blog](https://quarto.org/docs/websites/website-blog.html) from Quarto docs for more information on how to create a post using `.qmd` format).
    - Use [`quarto preview`](https://quarto.org/docs/computations/python.html#workflow) to set up a live preview of changes in your post.
+5. Once you are done with your post, run `quarto render` to render your `index.qmd` post to html.
+6. Add all changes to your commit.
+Make sure you don't forget `docs/index.html` because if this file is not updated, your post will not be shown.
-5. Once you are done with your post, make a pull request from your branch to `main`, ans assign reviewers.
+7. Make a pull request from your branch to `main`, and assign reviewers.